Logiraptor/patrickoyarzun/site/content/about.md

 +++

-Currently an engineering manager at Pivotal Labs since Jan, 2016.
-I love tacos, open source, and League of Legends.
-I always looking to improve the software delivery process.
+Currently an engineer at Pivotal since Jan, 2016.
+I love tacos, open source, rock climbing, and League of Legends.
+I'm always looking to improve the software delivery process.
 Right now that means TDD, pair programming, CI/CD, user centered design, lean product management, and a whole bunch of other things.